Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Jose Pardos-Gotor: Screw Theory for Robotics.
 4 additional subproblems called PG1...4
 * Pardos-Gotor Matlab code in https://github.com/DrPardosGotor/ScrewTheoryRobotics-KINEMATICS-Illustrated which also includes two pdf documents with a part of the book, especially the cases of ABB IRB 120 6 axis and the cobot 7 axis IIWAR 820.
 The formulae are only in the book and in the Matlab code
 * Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
 Extension of PK2 for disjoint axes.
 * Elias, Wen: Canonical Subproblems..., 2022.
 Overview of additional subproblems, and description of 6 changed/new subproblems, e. g. extension to 3 or 4 intersecting cones.
+Offers a good overview of previous articles about subproblems and Matlab code in https://github.com/rpiRobotics/linear-subproblem-solutions
 * https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems
 * An, H.S.; Seo, T.W.; Lee, J.W.
 Generalized solution for a sub-problem of inverse kinematics based on product of exponential formula
 * Murray/Li/Sastry book chapter 3.3.2 ff